-For an autism diagnosis, a person must have had symptoms in childhood.
-Symptoms that appear only in adulthood may signify something else.
-However, symptoms of autism may change throughout a person’s life.
-For example, a person may have more control over their environment, making it easier to mitigate the effects of sensory overload.
+However, a person’s symptoms may change throughout life.
+For example, a person may have more control over their environment as an adult than when they were younger, making it easier to mitigate the effects of sensory overload.

 A note about sex and gender

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
-Click here to learn more.
+Learn more.

 Westend61/Getty Images

 • Restricted and repetitive interests or behaviors: Autistic people become intensely focused on their particular interests but often only have one or two.
-For example, an individual might obsess over video games or gardening, spending all of their time doing or talking about these things but have few other interests.
+For example, an individual might obsess over video games or gardening, spending all their time doing or talking about these things but have few other interests.

 • Repetitive movements: Autism can cause someone to make stereotyped, repetitive movements that look like twitches or stimming.
 These movements can also be verbal.
 A person might repeat things they hear under their breath, obsess over lining things up, or have unusual patterns of movement.